 1914 A farce about selling soap called It Pays to Advertise, by Roi Cooper Megrue and Walter Hackett, opens at the Cohan Theatre.
 It stars Grant Mitchell and Ruth Shepley.

-1975 Jazz titans Frank Sinatra, Ella Fitzgerald and Count Basie make their Broadway debuts in The Concert at the Uris Theatre.
+1975 Jazz titans Frank Sinatra, Ella Fitzgerald, and Count Basie make their Broadway debuts in The Concert at the Uris Theatre.
 The sold-out two week engagement features Sinatra and Fitzgerald singing against the backdrop of Basie's 18-man band (with 20 additional strings added for Sinatra's set).

-1977 Zero Mostel, star of stage and screen, dies today.
-His most notable work included leading the original Broadway casts of Fiddler On The Roof and A Funny Thing Happened on the Way To The Forum and starring in Mel Brooks' film, "The Producers."
+1977 Zero Mostel, star of stage and screen, dies at age 62.
+His most notable work included leading the original Broadway casts of Fiddler on The Roof and A Funny Thing Happened on the Way To The Forum and starring in the Mel Brooks film The Producers.

 2009 Army Archerd, who chronicled the projects and practitioners of show business for a half a century through his column in Variety, dies at age 87.
-Mr. Archerd — whose unusual first name was an abbreviation of Armand — wrote a 900-word column, titled "Just for Variety," from 1953 to 2005, and continued contributing to Daily Variety and writing a blog for Variety.com through July 2009.